praifriction/PRAI/README.md

 PRAI is a four-dimensional heuristic for analyzing social systems through Power, Resources, Affect, and Institutions, designed to reduce oversimplified conclusions while preserving uncertainty and ethical boundaries.

+## Access

+The recommended entry point is the Google Drive / PDF package, which contains the readable version, prompt files, safety boundaries, changelog, and ZIP archive.

+This [GitHub repository](https://github.com/praifriction/PRAI) serves as a public version archive for prompt source files, changelog transparency, and long-term tracking.

 ## Versions

 - **PRAI Light** — quick scan for low-friction first-pass analysis.